5l1v3r1/dashboard-3/readme.md

 When your application server receives a request information is included in the headers to identify the user and session.
 Your application server can access Dashboard's private APIs on behalf of that user.

+## Dashboard storage

+You can use Dashboard with your local file system, ideal for development and applications with a small number of users such as family or small teams.
+Alternative storage engines include [Amazon S3](https://github.com/userappstore/storage-s3) (and equivalents), and [Redis](https://github.com/userappstore/storage-redis).
+You can code your own alternatives for other databases by mimicking the Storage API's basic operations to read, write and list data.

 ## Dashboard modules

 Additional APIs, content and functionality can be added by `npm install` and nominating Dashboard modules in your `package.json`.
 You can read more about this on the [Dashboard configuration wiki page](https://github.com/userappstore/dashboard/wiki/Configuring-Dashboard)